linux-integrity/ima-doc/ima-utilities.rst

 * Comment out the evm-enable.sh line (if not using EVM)

 Back up /boot/initramfs for your kernel version before running ``dracut``.
-If the platform fails to reboot, boot a pervious kernel, restore initramfs, reboot and debug.
+If the platform fails to reboot, boot a previous kernel, restore initramfs, reboot and debug.

 Rebuild initramfs with the modified script.
 Using a bash shell: